Skip to main content Skip to footer

 • Legacy application.
 Healthcare extensively uses legacy applications, which are equipment no longer supported by their manufacturers.
 Digital technologies must work with these applications, as many are too costly or essential to be replaced.
 Medical box PCs with COM ports are an example of a digital device compatible with legacy apps.

 • Continuous operation.
 Hospitals run 24/7, and all digital equipment must function similarly without fail.
-Hospital IT should seek medical-grade computers with fanless design, rugged features, and a low failure rate to meet such high standards.
+Hospital IT should seek medical computers with fanless design, rugged features, and a low failure rate to meet such high standards.

 • Interoperability.
 Medical offices and hospitals run everything from legacy hardware and software (e.g., Windows XP) to cutting-edge medical technologies.
 They must be able to work with each other.
 The previously mentioned medical computer with COM ports can bring this to reality, connecting the devices to "speak" with each other.

 • Data silos.
 Medical groups are highly protective of their patient data and may use EMR systems that may not be compatible when patients change health insurance.
-Third-party companies can help bridge this incompatibility
+Third-party companies can help bridge this incompatibility.

 Technology Spearheading the Big Transformation in Healthcare